Blueprint Travelers

 The first is by taking a bus that is going from Cuenca to Guayaquil.
 There are a few bus companies that make the route and they all start from Terminal Terrestre so you can go to the bus station in the morning or the prior day and find a bus making that route.
 Make sure to keep cash on you to pay for the bus in both directions.
 Each bus ride should be less than $5.

 When getting on the bus, make sure to tell the bus driver that you are getting off at Cajas National Park and they will take you to the right location.
-In fact, this bus stop is near the Laguna Toreadora Loop trail that we mentioned above.
+In fact, this bus stop is near the Laguna Toreadora Loop trail that was mentioned above.
 To return to Cuenca, you can wait for a bus where the bus driver dropped you off (on the other side of the road where a bus shelter is located) and hail a bus as it passes.
 There are many buses that make the route and one will stop to take you back to Cuenca.

 Taking a Tour (Group or Private) to Cajas National Park

-The second option is to take a tour to Cajas National Park.
-In a group tour, the tour company will pick you up from your accommodations and take you to do two hikes within the National Park.
+The second option is to take this tour to Cajas National Park.
+In this group tour, the tour company will pick you up from your accommodations and take you to do two hikes within the National Park.
 If the weather permits, you will also visit a viewpoint overlooking the landscape of Cajas National Park.
-These tours also include lunch at a local eatery (typically a trout dish).
+These tours also include lunch at a local eatery (typically a local trout dish).
 The advantage of this option is that you do not have to coordinate transportation to and from the national park.
 If you have a particular hike in mind, you can coordinate a private tour with a guide to take you on that hike.

-Seeing Cuenca from Above: Mirador de Turi
+Mirador de Turi

 After your hike in Cajas National Park, make your way to the Turi Viewpoint (Mirador de Turi).
 This viewpoint allows you to see the city below you along with the surrounding mountains.
 There are a few things that you can do here.
 First, there is a glass overhang at that you can visit to get a larger panoramic view of the city at Cuenca View 360 – Puente de Cristal.
 Second, there are a few restaurants and bars around this vista where you can grab a snack or drink while taking in the views.